sigmie/docs.sigmie.com/src/pages/docs/applications.md

 - Up to 200,000 monthly requests

 {% callout type="info" title="Trial" %}
-Choosing the 2K plan you have 5 days of free trial.
+Choosing the 2K plan, you have 5 days free trial.
 {% /callout %}

 #### 4K - 279 $